99th KOREAN SPORTS FESTIVAL

 - Saturday, October 13th – Thursday, October 18th (swimming portion)

 - Eonbuk Iksan Ungpo, Korea

 - Results (Korean)

-In the very early season rankings, An now ranks as the top swimmer in the world in the women’s 100m fly event.
+In the very early season rankings, Seoyeong’s time places her in the top 5 in the world.

 Im Da-Sol won the women’s 200m back in a time of 2:12.80, crushing the 2:13.66 she produced for 5th place at the Asian Games just a few weeks ago, while Yang Jiwon was victorious in the women’s 100m breast.
 Jiwon tied Asian Games 5th place finisher Kim Hye Jin, as they both posted a podium-topping 1:08.51 to tie in Ungpo.

 An Sehyeon easily took the women’s 200m fly in a time of 2:09.85, about a second off of the 2:08.83 she posted for 4th place in Jakarta.
 Again, in the extremely early world rankings, Sehyeon now wears the 200 fly crown.

 Park is still scheduled to swim the 200m free and 400m free where he is expected to take the podium.
 At last year’s edition of the National Sports Festival of Korea, the 29-year-old raked in 5 golds, marked by wins in the 200m free, 400m free, 4 x 200m free relay, 4 x 100m free relay and 4 x 100m medley, so the man is on his way to matching that total by the end of the week.